Estimated reading time: 7 minutes

 Many of us are constantly striving for happiness.
 We want to be content, happy, and fulfilled.
 But is that possible?

-Happiness is not always attainable – in fact, it’s unstable.
-This instability can lead to several traps, the most common of which is chasing after it in an attempt to make it permanent.
-However, as long as you’re aware of these dangers and steer clear of them, it is achievable in a healthy way.
-Read on to find out more about the key to happiness!
+Happiness is not always attainable.
+In fact, it’s unstable.
+This instability leads to several traps.
+The most common of which is chasing after it in an attempt to make it permanent.
+But, as long as you’re aware of these dangers, it is achievable in a healthy way.

-It’s important to remember that happiness comes from within.
-Avoid focusing on things that make you unhappy – instead, involve yourself in activities that bring you joy and stick with them.
-When you do this, you’ll be on your way to happiness, and maybe even some of the things that make you unhappy will no longer bother you as much.
+Remember that happiness comes from within.
+Avoid focusing on things that make you unhappy.
+Instead, involve yourself in activities that bring you joy and stick with them.
+When you do this, you’ll be on your way to happiness.
+And maybe even some of the things that make you unhappy will no longer bother you as much.

 Happiness is not a stable state.